Job search is in many ways a unique experience.

 In contrast to the world of work where we have had folks reporting to us and have had folks that we reported to, the world of job search can tend to be a lonely place.

-Outplacement facilities with their rabbit warren of cubicles at first glance seem to place you with a lot of other people.
-There are classes to attend, and at least in my own experience with this kind of environment, you have others with whom you can have lunch and share experiences.
+Pre-Covid-19, outplacement facilities with their rabbit warren of cubicles at first glance seemed to place you with a lot of other people.
+There were classes to attend, and at least in my own experience with this kind of environment, you had others with whom you could have lunch and share experiences.
 Not a totally bad situation.
-But still, everyone is on a different track and when they find work or their time ends, they typically disappear.
-And, it isn’t like the office where presumably you have goals in common with those around you.
+But still, everyone is on a different track and when they found work or their time ended, they typically disappeared.
+And, it wasn’t like the office where presumably you had goals in common with those around you.
 (Yes, I know that isn’t really true, but we’re just talking theory.)

 If there is any one misconception that we try to dispel in The FENG, it is need or desirability of going it alone.
 Our goal is to teach one another the joy of seeking out others to help and in some magical way to being helped by them.

 As our more senior members know and accept, The FENG isn’t a job listing service.
 I say this to you despite the rather long job listings we share with one another.
 These job listings should be viewed as only one manifestation of the degree to which we are trying to help one another.

 We are in truth an army of volunteers, and I thought it would be appropriate tonight, in light of our current economic situation, to ensure that everyone fully understands the goals of our organization.